Published 10 February 2020

 We understand that your privacy is important to you, and we value your trust.
-That’s why we protect your information and aim to be clear and open about what we do with it.
+That’s why we protect your personal information and aim to be clear and open about what we do with it.

 - When you sign up for updates on the delivery of the nbn™ access network: Your name, street address and email address.

 - When you sign up for the Medical Alarm Register or Fire and Lift Register: Your name, street address where the device is being used, and details about your alarm.

 - When you sign up for the Building Register: Your name, building street address, email address, and telephone number.